Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

-From the result in Table \ref{table:accuracy}, it is evident that filtration learning effectively enhances the accuracy of classification.
-Moreover, when comparing performance with other methods, the FL-EMPH approach further motivates its application to more complex datasets. \end{example} \end{section}
+From Table \ref{table:accuracy}, it is evident that filtration learning effectively enhances the accuracy of classification.
+Moreover, when compared to other methods, the FL-EMPH approach further motivates its application to more complex datasets. \end{example}

+\begin{example} In this example, we compare the computational efficiency of updating the direction vector $\a$ with the gradient formula versus without the gradient formula.
+We use a dataset consisting of 400 time-series data, each with the length of 80.
+We employ one single hidden layer with different widths and resolutions of the persistence image.
+All computations were performed using an i7-13700KF CPUs, 32GB of DDR5 RAM, and an RTX 4070 Ti GPUs.

+We describe the following two models: \begin{enumerate} \item Direct update of the direction vector: The first model utilizes the GPUs for both the forward and backward processes.
+It updates the direction vector $\a$ directly with the derivative ${\partial \mathcal{L} \over \partial \a}$ as shown in \eqref{eq:gradients}, while the neural network's parameters are updated through PyTorch's automatic differentiation.

+\item Update with automatic differentiation: The second model performs both the forward and backward operations on GPUs, with every parameter being updated via PyTorch's automatic differentiation. \end{enumerate}

+Table \ref{table:computation time} shows the computation times for a total of 100 epochs for each model with different widths and resolutions.
+In our experiments, the direct updating model is superior in all cases, which means that using the gradient formula is beneficial for reducing computation times.